francescoo22/masters-thesis/chapters/3-Related-Work.typ

 === Controlling Aliasing through Uniqueness<cap:control-alias-unique>

-// TODO: decide whether to use quote-unquote or italic for linear logic, uniqueness logic ecc.

 A uniqueness type system distinguishes values referenced no more than once from values that can be referenced multiple times in a program.
 Harrington's _Uniqueness Logic_ @uniqueness-logic provides a formalization of the concept of uniqueness.
 While it may initially appear similar to the more widely known _Linear Logic_ @linear-logic, Marshall et al. @An-Entente-Cordiale clarify the differences between these two approaches and demonstrate how they can coexist.

 The common trait of all systems based on uniqueness is that a reference declared as unique points to an object that is not accessible by any other reference, unless such references are explicitly tracked by the system.
 Moreover, the unique status of a reference can be dropped at any point in the program.

 A first approach to ensuring uniqueness consists of using destructive reads.
-Aldrich et al. @aldrich2002alias have developed a system called _AliasJava_ for controlling aliasing which uses this approach.
+Aldrich et al. @aldrich2002alias have developed a system called AliasJava for controlling aliasing which uses this approach.
-_AliasJava_ is characterized by a strong uniqueness invariant asserting that "at a particular point in dynamic program execution, if a variable or field that refers to an object `o` is annotated unique, then no other field in the program refers to `o`, and all other local variables that refer to `o` are annotated lent".
+AliasJava is characterized by a strong uniqueness invariant asserting that "at a particular point in dynamic program execution, if a variable or field that refers to an object `o` is annotated unique, then no other field in the program refers to `o`, and all other local variables that refer to `o` are annotated lent".
 This invariant is maintained by the fact that unique references can only be read in a destructive manner, meaning that immediately being read, the value `null` is assigned to the reference.

 Boyland @boyland2001alias proposes a system for controlling aliasing in Java that does not require to use destructive reads.